Nice to meet you.

 3. Lytx

-Lytx provides customizable services to businesses and partners, such as risk detection, driver behavior tracking, vehicle performance, and fuel management.
-It also integrates AI/ML-based risk detection to reduce the scope of incidents or hazards.
+Lytx offers customizable services for businesses and partners, covering areas like risk detection, driver behavior tracking, vehicle performance, and fuel management.
+Users frequently mention its use of AI/ML-based risk detection as a helpful feature for proactively reducing potential hazards.

 lytx